opendatacube/governance/conduct/code_of_conduct.md

-Original text courtesy of the [*Speak Up!*](http://web.archive.org/web/20141109123859/http://speakup.io/coc.html) and [*Django*](https://www.djangoproject.com/conduct) Projects, modified by Project Open Data Cube.
+Original text courtesy of the [*Speak Up!*](http://web.archive.org/web/20141109123859/http://speakup.io/coc.html) and [*Django*](https://www.djangoproject.com/conduct) Projects, modified by Project Open DataCube.
 We are grateful to those projects for contributing these materials under open licensing terms for us to easily reuse.

 All content on this page is licensed under a [*Creative Commons Attribution*](http://creativecommons.org/licenses/by/3.0/) license.